-The German singer was born in Stuttgart and studied at the Hochschule für Musik Hanns Eisler Berlin with professor Renate Faltin.
+Born in Stuttgart, Annika Schlicht studied at the Hochschule für Musik Hanns Eisler Berlin with professor Renate Faltin.

-In 2015/16, Annika Schlicht joined the Deutsche Oper Berlin as a member of the ensemble.
-Since then she has already performed numerous roles such as Fenena/NABUCCO, Prince Orlovsky/DIE FLEDERMAUS, the Mezzosoprano in a staged version of Verdi’s MESSA DA REQUIEM as well as the Wesendoncklieder, Hansel/HANSEL AND GRETEL, Olga/EUGENE ONEGIN, Dorabella/COSI FAN TUTTE, Marchesa Melibea/VIAGGIO A REIMS, Maddalena/RIGOLETTO, Auntie /PETER GRIMES, Siegrune/WALKÜRE as well as Flosshilde in DAS RHEINGOLD and GÖTTERDÄMMERUNG.
+In 2015/16, she joined the Deutsche Oper Berlin as a member of the ensemble.
+Since then Annika Schlicht has already performed numerous roles such as Fenena/NABUCCO, Mrs Quickly/FALSTAFF, Prince Orlovsky/DIE FLEDERMAUS, the Mezzosoprano in a staged version of Verdi’s MESSA DA REQUIEM as well as the Wesendoncklieder, Hansel/HANSEL AND GRETEL, Olga/EUGENE ONEGIN, Dorabella/COSI FAN TUTTE, Marchesa Melibea/VIAGGIO A REIMS, Maddalena/RIGOLETTO, Auntie /PETER GRIMES, Siegrune/WALKÜRE as well as Flosshilde in DAS RHEINGOLD and GÖTTERDÄMMERUNG.

 In 2017/18, she sang the roles of Marthe and Bellangère in the very successful world premier of Aribert Reimann’s opera L’INVISIBLE at Deutsche Oper Berlin and was able to give a role debut of Adriano in RIENZI that thrilled the audiences and earned accolades from the critics.